bouzebda/bouzebda.github.io/_publications/2020-07-01-Bouzebda-Hadjali.md

 excerpt: 'The focus of the present paper is on the uniform in bandwidth consistency of kernel-type estimators of the regression function $$\mathbb{E}(\Psi(\mathbf{Y})\mid \mathbf{{ X}}=\mathbf{ x})$$ derived by modern empirical process theory, under weaker conditions on the kernel than previously used in the literature.
 Our theorems allow data-driven local bandwidths for these statistics.  [**Read more**](https://bouzebda.github.io/publication/2020-07-01-Bouzebda-Hadjali)'
 date: 2020-09-01
-venue: 'Journal of Nonparametric Statistics '
+venue: 'Journal of Nonparametric Statistics'
 authors: 'S. Bouzebda et T. El-hadjali'
 ---
 ### S. Bouzebda et T. El-hadjali